Connect using OAuth

 {% endhint %}

-To complete the connection, refer to the Usage page of your MCP client (e.g., Usage with Cursor).
+To complete the connection, refer to the Usage page of your MCP client.
+For example, [Usage with Claude](https://developers.make.com/mcp-server/connect-using-oauth/usage-with-claude).